ErfanRasti/PythonCodes/README.md

 # PythonTutorials
-This repository includes source codes of some useful tutorials.
+This repository includes source codes of some useful codes.